Divide, Interact, Sample: The Two-System Paradigm: Algorithmic Realizations of Two-System Samplers

 \section{Algorithmic Realizations of Two-System Samplers}

 We now describe concrete two-system MCMC algorithms derived from Langevin dynamics.
-Our focus is on two specific instances: an overdamped sampler based on MALA \cite{besag1994mala, parisi1981ula}, and an underdamped sampler based on MAKLA \cite{BouRabee2024}.
-We emphasize, however, that the two-system approach is general and can be applied to other MCMC proposal families as well (see, e.g., \cite{sprungk2023} for alternative ensemble samplers).
+Our focus is on two specific instances: an overdamped sampler based on MALA \citep{parisi1981ula, besag1994mala}, and an underdamped sampler based on a new BCSS-2 instantiation of MAKLA, which we refer to as \emph{MAKLA-BCSS-2} to distinguish it from the original Verlet-based MAKLA of \citet{BouRabee2024}.
+We emphasize, however, that the two-system approach is general and can be applied to other MCMC proposal families as well (see \citet{clarte2022, sprungk2023} for alternative ensemble samplers).

-For the ensemble-chain (multi-chain) setting, convergence to the target $\rho$ is ensured as long as each Metropolis–Hastings update satisfies detailed balance.
-We therefore present the two-system ensemble versions of MALA and MAKLA in Algorithms \ref{algo:interacting_mala} and \ref{algo:interacting_makla}.
+In the ensemble-chain (multi-chain) setting, convergence to the target $\rho$ is guaranteed provided each Metropolis–Hastings update satisfies detailed balance.
+We therefore present the Coupled MALA and Coupled MAKLA-BCSS-2 samplers in Algorithms~\ref{algo:interacting_mala} and \ref{algo:interacting_makla}; at each iteration, the preconditioner is the empirical covariance of the opposite subsystem's current ensemble (no Robbins--Monro running average is maintained), so the kernel is memoryless conditional on the joint state $(\bfX,\bfY)$ and the two-system cross-coupling preserves $\rho^{\otimes 2N}$ exactly at finite $N$.

-Adaptive two-system samplers require additional care in analysis, as their convergence depends on both the target distribution’s geometry and the adaptation scheme’s behavior.
-Below, we list sufficient conditions on $\rho$ that ensure convergence of our adaptive algorithms (proofs deferred to Appendix \ref{sec:adaptive_convergence}).
-Algorithm \ref{algo:adaptive_mala} provides the adaptive two-system MALA, and Algorithm \ref{algo:adaptive_makla} gives the adaptive two-system MAKLA.
-The analogous one-system versions follow naturally by collapsing the two systems into one, so we omit those for brevity.
+Adaptive samplers require additional care in practice, as their convergence depends on the target distribution's geometry, the adaptation scheme, and the proposal kernels.
+As a compromise, we present \emph{finite} adaptive samplers in the sense of the following remark.

+\begin{remark}[Finite adaptation] We update the tuning parameter $\Theta_k$ only for $k\leq K_{\max}$, and then fix $\Theta=\Theta_{K_{\max}}$ for all subsequent iterations.
+For iterations $k\geq K_{\max}$, the algorithm reduces to a standard (non-adaptive) MCMC with kernel $P_{\Theta_{K_{\max}}}$, so classical convergence results apply.
+In particular, if $P_{\Theta_{K_{\max}}}$ is $\rho$-irreducible and aperiodic, the post-cutoff segment converges to the target and (after a short additional burn-in) can be treated as draws from a stationary chain.

+Finite adaptive samplers also offer practical improvements: (i) the post-cutoff segment requires no per-step covariance update or Cholesky factorization, and is therefore much cheaper than the adaptive kernel; (ii) classical fixed-kernel diagnostics (e.g., $\widehat R$) apply directly to the post-cutoff samples; and (iii) it avoids the need to verify the diminishing-adaptation and geometric-ergodicity conditions as part of the experimental protocol. \end{remark}

+We present the finite adaptive two-system MALA and finite adaptive two-system MAKLA-BCSS-2 in Algorithms~\ref{algo:adaptive_mala} and \ref{algo:adaptive_makla}.
+The analogous one-system versions, which we also use in our experiments, are described below.